krishna-waidande/krishna-waidande.github.io/cs_basic.md

 `Hello Readers`,

-This blog is all about some basic concepts in the computer science world which all must be known about it. you all are using computers right? do you know how computer stores our humaan readable information within it?
+This blog is all about some basic concepts in the computer science world which all must be known about it. you all are using computers, right? do you know how the computer stores our human-readable information within it?

 Let's start with bit and bytes first.

-You may heard these terms in internet speed or storing device like HDD, memory card, pendrives etc.. example : Our internet speed is 1Mbps or 5 Mbps or I have 1TB of HDD.
+You may hear these terms in internet speed or storing device like HDD, memory card, pen drives etc..
+example: Our internet speed is 1Mbps or 5 Mbps or I have 1TB of HDD.

 ### What is Bit?
-Bit is a smallest unit of data used to store information in computer.
+The bit is the smallest unit of data used to store information on the computer.
 A bit has a single binary value, either 0 or 1.

 |0|
 ---